mehulagg/gitlab/doc/administration/maintenance_mode/internal_working.md

 The guards are placed in the following places in the code:

 1. in the read-only middleware, where the database writes causing HTTP requests are blocked unless explicitly allowed.
-2. git pushes are blocked in
+1. Git pushes are blocked in
-3. container registry updates are blocked in
+1. container registry updates are blocked in

 Users with access to the database via the rails console or write access directly to the database can still write to it.